Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Algorithmic Typing

 \subsection{Determinacy}

 \Label{sec:alg-determinacy}

-Given appropriate inputs ($\Gamma$, $e$, $A$, $p$) to the algorithmic judgments, only one set of outputs ($C$, $q$, $\Delta$) is derivable (\Theoremref{thm:typing-det} in the appendix, p.~\pageref{thm:typing-det}).
+Given appropriate inputs ($\Gamma$, $e$, $A$, $p$) to the algorithmic judgments, only one set of outputs ($C$, $q$, $\Delta$) is derivable (\Theoremref{fancy:thm:typing-det} in the supplementary material, p.~\pageref{fancy:thm:typing-det}).
 We use this property (for spine judgments) in the proof of soundness.